-- B. Conventional Districts.
-The Town's existing conventional zoning districts are as follows:

-- R-80

-- R-60

-- R-40

-- R-40(D)

-- R-CD

-- RE

-- ED

-- C. Conditional Zoning Districts.
+- B. Conditional Zoning Districts.

-- 1. As of the date of this UDO, the Town has three existing Conditional Zoning (CZ) districts as follows:
+- 1. The Town's existing Conditional Zoning (CZ) districts, as defined in Appendix 1, are as follows:

-- B-1 (CZ)
+- B-I (CZ)

 - B-2 (CZ)

-- MX (CZ)

-- 2. Additionally, property owners may petition the Town Council to consider creating conditional zoning (CZ) districts on a site-specific basis.

-- 3. CZ districts are zoning districts in which the development and use of the property is subject to the rules, regulations, and conditions imposed as part of the legislative decision creating the district and applying the CZ district, and the agreed upon site-specific development requirements, to the particular property.
-All of the property specific standards and conditions (typically including a site plan) are incorporated into the zoning district regulations.

-- 4. As provided in the Table of Permissible Uses some land uses are of such a nature or scale that they have significant impacts on both the immediately surrounding area and/or the entire community that cannot be predetermined and controlled by general district standards and thus are only permitted with a Conditional Zoning district rezoning approval.
+- MX (CZ) - 2.
+Additionally, property owners may petition the Town Council to consider creating conditional zoning (CZ) districts on a site-specific basis. - 3.
+CZ districts are zoning districts in which the development and use of the property is subject to the rules, regulations, and conditions imposed as part of the legislative decision creating the district and applying the CZ district, and the agreed upon site-specific development requirements, to the particular property.
+All of the property specific standards and conditions (typically including a site plan) are incorporated into the zoning district regulations. - 4.
+As provided in Table I, Permitted Uses, some land uses are of such a nature or scale that they have significant impacts on both the immediately surrounding area and/or the entire community that cannot be predetermined and controlled by general district standards and thus are only permitted with a Conditional Zoning district rezoning approval.
 Additionally, there may be instances where a general zoning district designation is clearly inappropriate for a certain property, but a specific use permitted under that district and subject to restrictive conditions would be consistent with the spirit and objectives of this Ordinance and applicable land plans.
 Both of these circumstances are reasonably addressed through a Conditional Zoning process. - 5.
 The rezoning of any parcel of land to a CZ district shall be a voluntary process initiated by the property owner or his authorized agent. - 6.
 To provide guidance and information, some rules, regulations and conditions that may be incorporated as part of the CZ zoning approval are identified in this UDO.
 Conditional Zoning is a legislative procedure under which the Town Council has the authority to increase, tighten, add, vary, modify or waive specific conditions or standards. - 7.
 Once a property has been rezoned to a CZ, it shall be referenced with the letters "CZ" on the Zoning Map. - 8.
-The process for approval of a CZ district is explained in greater detail in Article 6. - D. Downtown Overlay District.
-As of the date of this UDO, the Town has a single overlay district, the Downtown Overlay District. - 1.
+The process for approval of a CZ district is explained in greater detail in Article 6. - C. Downtown Overlay District.
+As of the date of this UDO, the Town has a single overlay district, the Downtown Overlay District. - a.
 Overview.
 The downtown overlay shall apply to those parcels designated as future business in the Town of Weddington Land Use Plan and zoning map.
-All commercial development proposed within any parcels included within this downtown overlay shall also be subject to the requirements of with the section above, and the conditional zoning application process. - 2.
-Maintenance of shared facilities within the downtown overlay.
+All commercial development proposed within any parcels included within this downtown overlay shall also be subject to the requirements of with the section above, and the conditional zoning application process. - b.
+Maintenance of Shared Facilities within the Downtown Overlay.
 The Town Council may require that the owners, or applicants, create, participate in, or be a signatory to a maintenance agreement with any or all other property owners located within the downtown overlay's jurisdiction.
 The maintenance agreement shall provide for the maintenance of any shared facilities or spaces within the downtown overlay, potentially including but not limited to, shared open space, pathways, roadways, shared entrances, entryway monuments, decorative street lighting, stormwater facilities, and sewer/septic facilities.
-Existing property owners shall be allowed to join in any maintenance agreements. - 3.
-Access from thoroughfares. - Access to parcels within the overlay district from Providence Road shall be limited to the existing number of access points.
-Any existing access point may be shifted or modified to accommodate new development and/or parking, subject to council approval and provided the total number of access points is not increased. - Access to parcels within the overlay district from Weddington-Matthews Road shall be limited to one shared access point - The Town Council may require all applicants proposing new commercial development within the downtown overlay to coordinate with NCDOT and contribute to the cost of construction for the east-west collector road as shown in the local area regional transportation plan.
-The cost of the contribution will be approved by both the Town Council and NCDOT and may be placed into an escrow account, or a similar account, until sufficient funds are in place for construction of the road. - 4.
-Collector Road.
-If and when the collector road is constructed, it shall be limited to one shared access point to parcels within the downtown overlay.
-The Town Council may require that maintenance of the collector road to be the responsibility of any or all of the owners within the downtown overlay, until the point that NCDOT takes over maintenance of the road. - 5.
-Connectivity within the Town Center. - Any proposed development site plan must create roadway stubs to connect with any or all adjacent parcels also located within the downtown overlay district.
+Existing property owners shall be allowed to join in any maintenance agreements.